 The advertising market is insane.
 In 2019, it's estimated to be a nearly $600 billion industry, and that's almost over the top.
 In this crowded marketplace, how can small businesses compete?
 If you don't have the same resources, how can you market your small business for free?
 Well, do you remember when your mom said “kill them with kindness”?
 We want to encourage you to kill them with creativity.
 It may help your business grow in the long run.
+This post explores several tactics that can be used to develop marketing strategies for small business.

 We know we can't beat big brands with spending.
 However, big ideas tend to die at big companies.
 Creativity dies in committee.
 I spent 20 years at major companies, and I've seen more creative ideas which died on the vine than survived.
 So, trust me because I know how your small business might need to market itself and free your route to success.
 On top of that, you might not have the capital to compete with those massive marketing budgets.
 Luckily, small businesses and entrepreneurs aren't afraid to be creative and take smart risks.
 The following three breakthrough ways to market your small business are inexpensive and effective, and we encourage you to consider them.